mordachai/mist-hud/README.md

 ![image](https://github.com/user-attachments/assets/df4d8706-5794-45bd-ac39-d0c8a7258e47)

-The results and move effects will be automatically displayed in the chat.
-Click the modifiers to open.
-Tracked Outcomes moves can also be opened.
+Roll results, outcomes, and move effects will be displayed on the chat.
+Clicking on the modifiers below the roll results shows the used tags and statuses.
+Clicking on the Tracked Outcomes (Otherscape) displays suggested tags.

 ![image](https://github.com/user-attachments/assets/6d5bfdec-84f9-4320-b73c-6196ff38c30b)